o7g8/aws-cdk-dotnet-microservice/README.md

 You should get healthy CDK output ending with `Stack ARN`.

 Now you can switch to the "Monolith" and add the code which will send the entities into the queue.

+### Persist the polices in DynamoDB

+In the `SavePolicy` add dependency on the package `AWSSDK.DynamoDBv2`.
+Consider to upgrade all NuGet packages in `SavePolicy` and `SavePolicy.Tests`.

 ## Errata